JinghanLiang/F1SentimentAnalysis/readme.txt

 COMP90019 Master Project - Formula 1 Event Detection based on Sentiment Analysis

+Attention:
+⚠️⚠️⚠️⚠️⚠️ The demonstration of the website can be accessed from This Youtube Link https://youtu.be/nK8eLdI4I50

 ================================== tweets_harvester ===========================================
 search.py
 ## This is for crawling historical tweets based on specified tweetsID or date.
 The API is provided by Twitter that requiring authentication written in "twitter_auth.py"